azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 os.makedirs(script_folder, exist_ok=True)
 ```

-This cell writes the `train.py` to the `scripts` folder (we could have created it manually and copied it in):
+The cell below writes the `train.py` to the `scripts` folder (we could have created it manually and copied it in).
+If you want to know more about `Tensorflow` you can read the following [documentation](https://www.tensorflow.org/tutorials/generative/dcgan).

 ```python
 %%writefile $script_folder/train.py